datarobot/datarobot-user-models/README.md

 Custom model runner (DRUM) is a  tool that helps to assemble, test, and run custom models.
 The [custom model runner](custom_model_runner) folder contains its source code.
 For more information about how to use it, reference the [pypi docs](https://pypi.org/project/datarobot-drum/).

+## Deploying model in DataRobot <a name="best_practices"></a>
+Before uploading the model to DataRobot it is recommended to perform the following checks locally using DRUM:
+1. Run validation tests
+2. Run performance tests to see how much time predictions take for different sample sizes.

+Finally upload to DataRobot and run tests before creating deployment.

 ## Contribution & development <a name="contribution_development"></a>